tarwn/lessthandot-hugo/blogs/content/posts/2010-08-28-interesting-t-sql-problems.md

 &#8212;&#8212;&#8212;&#8212;-

-I saw this problem at ~11pm on Wednesday night, thought I solved it and that&#8217;s when the idea of this blog came to my mind.
+I saw this problem at ~11pm on Wednesday night, thought I solved it and that's when the idea of this blog came to my mind.

-The next day, however, based on Hunchback&#8217;s (Alejandro Mesa) comment I realized, that my &#8220;solution&#8221; worked only for a single overlapping range for the same chromosome.
+The next day, however, based on Hunchback's (Alejandro Mesa) comment I realized, that my “solution” worked only for a single overlapping range for the same chromosome.
 If we have multiple overlapping ranges, that solution will not work.
 I spent ~ an hour trying to fix my idea for multiple overlapping ranges, but gave up at the end, as I had work to do.
 So, I will show two ingenious solutions of this problem presented in that thread by (Peso) Peter Larsson.

-First let&#8217;s create the test table with 100K records:
+First let's create the test table with 100K records:

 sql
 CREATE TABLE [dbo].[Chromosomes](